hanyang1999/discrete-diffusion-papers/README.md

 # discrete-diffusion-papers
+A collection of papers on discrete diffusion models, which will be updated likely weekly.
+Feel free to submit a PR or raise an issue if you would like to add relevant papers which could better help the community!

-A collection of papers on discrete diffusion models.
-An earlier great collection: [awesome-discrete-diffusion-models](https://github.com/kuleshov-group/awesome-discrete-diffusion-models)
+**Other References**: Another earlier great collection: [awesome-discrete-diffusion-models](https://github.com/kuleshov-group/awesome-discrete-diffusion-models)

 ## Table of Contents